ArthurLinss/django-channels/README.md

 # About this Django Example

-This is a django web framework example demonstrating the usage of some interesting concepts and technologies:
+This is a django web framework example demonstrating the usage of some modern concepts and technologies:

 - django channels (use websocket protocol for chat room)
 - env/environment variables for keeping secrets secret